-The following summary consolidated statement of operations data for the year ended December 31, 2017 and summary consolidated statement of financial position data as of December 31, 2017 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
-Our audited consolidated financial statements have been prepared in accordance with International Financial Reporting Standards, or IFRS, as issued by the International Accounting Standards Board, or IASB, as of and for the year ended December 31, 2017 for purposes of the confidential submission with the SEC of a draft registration statement in connection with a proposed Nasdaq listing.
-As the effectiveness of the registration statement is planned on the basis of a registration statement on Form F-1 that is to include the 2018 financial statements together with 2017 comparatives, the current set of financial statements as of and for the year ended December 31, 2017 included in this draft registration statement does not include the 2016 comparatives that are required under IAS 1, as these 2016 comparatives will not be included in the registration statement on Form F-1 when declared effective.
+The following summary consolidated statement of operations data for the years ended December 31, 2017 and the summary consolidated statement of financial position data as of December 31, 2018 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
+Our audited consolidated financial statements have been prepared in accordance with International Financial Reporting Standards, or IFRS, as issued by the International Accounting Standards Board, or IASB, as of and for the years ended December 31, 2017 and 2018.

+Our historical results are not necessarily indicative of the results that may be expected in the future.
 You should read this summary consolidated financial data together with our consolidated financial statements and related notes beginning on page F-1 of this prospectus, as well as the sections of this prospectus titled "Exchange Rate Information," "Selected Consolidated Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-Our historical results are not necessarily indicative of the results to be expected in any future period.